 The Ministry of the Apostles

-17 For this reason I have sent to you Timotheus, who is my beloved and faithful child in [the] Lord, who shall put you in mind of my ways [as] they [are] in Christ, according as I teach everywhere in every assembly.
-18 But some have been puffed up, as if I were not coming to you; 19 but I will come quickly to you, if the Lord will; and I will know, not the word of those that are puffed up, but the power.
-20 For the kingdom of God [is] not in word, but in power.
-21 What will ye? that I come to you with a rod; or in love, and [in] a spirit of meekness?
+17 That is why I sent you Timothy, my beloved and faithful child in the Lord, to remind you of my ways in Christ, as I teach them everywhere in every church.
+18 Some are arrogant, as though I were not coming to you.
+19 But I will come to you soon, if the Lord wills, and I will find out not the talk of these arrogant people but their power.
+20 For the kingdom of God does not consist in talk but in power.
+21 What do you wish?
+Shall I come to you with a rod, or with love in a spirit of gentleness?